iaincollins/icarus/README.md

 ### Requirements

-To build this application you need to be running Microsoft Windows and have the following dependencies installed:
+To build the entire application you need to be running Microsoft Windows and have the following dependencies installed:

-* [Go Lang](https://golang.org/) for the Win32 UI
+* [Go Lang](https://golang.org/) for the Win32 app (ICARUS Terminal)
-* [Node.js](https://nodejs.org/en/download/) for the backend socket service
+* [Node.js](https://nodejs.org/en/download/) for the socket service (ICARUS Service) and React UI
 * [NSIS (Nullsoft Scriptable Install System)](https://nsis.sourceforge.io/) to build the Windows installer (e.g. `winget install NSIS.NSIS`)

+If you are only working on the service and/or the Next.js/React UI then you only need Node.js

+You may also need the following (depending on the build steps, e.g. if you are building assets):

+* [Python 3](https://www.python.org/downloads/) for building assets and binaries
-* [Visual Studio](https://visualstudio.microsoft.com/downloads/) or MS Build Tools with "Desktop development with C++"
+* [Visual Studio](https://visualstudio.microsoft.com/downloads/) or MS Build Tools with "Desktop development with C++" for working with Windows APIs

-To run the application you need to have the [Microsoft Edge Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) installed.

-Notes:

-* Run `npm install` to install/update dependencies before building.
-* The Edge Runtime is the only runtime dependancy.
-* A dependancy check and loader for the Edge Runtime installer will likely be bundled with the installer for release.
+There are no dependancies required to install and use the application.

 ### Building